 Multiple monitors, important or not for serious trading!?

-This is my trading desk and all I can say for the beginning of this article is that I need more monitors.
-Yes, multiple monitors are very important for serious trading and for making entry decisions, especialy if you’re intra-day trader.
-Why?
+This is my trading desk and no matter that I use some systems for proffessional traders, all I can say is yes, multiple monitors are very important for serious retail trading as well, especially intraday.
+For making proper entry or exit decisions.
 There is so many factors which are important for the market moves, an example such as an equity markets, bond markets, commoditie prices, in generally global developments in the financial sector.
 At first, daily data from the stock exchanges are very important and you must follow at least the most important ones: Europe > DAX30, FTSE UK100, FRA CAC40.
 US > S&P500, Dow30, NQ100.
 Asia > Nikkei225.
 During the years of my trading I have followed the moves in those markets and compared the same with most of the major currency exchange pairs, after wich I have learned so much about the connection, short term and long term as well.